JalenEvans/Whisperr/README.md

  Transform a file or directory into a playable .wav bitstream

- :param input_file: Description
+ :param src: File to encode into a bitstream.
- :type input_file: Path
+ :type src: Path
- :param output_file: Description
+ :param output_file: Optional path for output.
  :type output_file: Path
  :param rate: Description
  :type rate: int
+ :param protect: Option to protect encoded bitstream with a password.
+ :type protect: bool

 ╭─ Arguments ───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
 │ *    src      PATH  The text file to convert. [required]                                                                                                                                                                  │